DBI

 Do interested participants have to attend your university?

 No. We are exploring options for academic credit as a non-enrolled student, if participants would like that option.
+We are looking at online platforms to hold all our content and modules.

 Can live regional trainings be offered if folks cannot afford to fly to a site?